-In order to study the effect of genotype dataset size, we simulated the genotypes of the eQTLs (from the training set) for 100,000 individuals using genotype frequencies from 1000 Genomes Project (Supplementary Note).
-We then merged simulated dataset with testing dataset (of 100,211 individuals) and observed that linking of testing expression samples to large genotype dataset is around 96% accurate (Supplementary Fig. 9c).
-In addition, the attacker can correctly link 55% of individuals with more than 95% PPV (Supplementary Fig. 9d).

-We next separated the GEUVADIS samples to 5 populations and identified eQTLs for each population and performed linking using population specific eQTLs (Supplementary Table S1a).
-The eQTLs from close European populations (CEU, GBR, TSI, FIN) enable high linking accuracy (higher than 95%) for European populations.
-When the eQTLs are identified from an African population (YRI), the linking accuracies in European populations are smaller.
-To also study the mismatch between the tissues where linking and eQTL discovery is performed, we downloaded the eQTLs for 6 tissues from the GTex Project13 and linked the GEUVADIS expression samples to genotypes samples.
-The accuracy is generally high (>75%) and is highest for blood eQTLs, as expected (Supplementary Table 1b).
-We also observed that when close relatives of individuals in the expression dataset (30 CEU trio dataset from the HAPMAP project17,18) are in the genotype dataset, the linking attack assigns much lower ranks to relatives compared to the random individuals (Supplementary Note, Supplementary Fig. 10), which may cause privacy concerns for the family of individuals.

 DISCUSSION

 In genomic privacy, it is necessary to consider the basic premise of sharing any type of personal information: There is always an amount of leakage in the sensitive information19.
 In addition, as shown by previous studies, we often cannot propose black-and-white solutions to problems in privacy which mainly roots from the multifaceted nature of privacy.
 We believe these make it necessary for the genomic data sharing and publishing mechanisms to incorporate statistical quantification methods to objectively quantify risk estimates before the datasets are released.
 The quantification methodology and the analysis frameworks presented here and in future studies can be applied for analysis of the information leakage in the datasets where the correlative relations can be exploited for performing linking attacks (Supplementary Note, Supplementary Fig. 11).

 Our study focuses on the individual privacy breaches in the context of linking attacks, where an individual’s existence in two seemingly independent databases (e.g., phenotype and the genotype) can cause a privacy concern when an attacker links statistically the databases using the a priori information about correlation of different entries in the databases.
-We showed that the attacks can be effective even when the eQTLs are identified in tissues or populations that are different than the samples being linked, and also the attacks can target not only the linked individual but their families, which increases the impact of breach.
 The obvious risk management strategy against these attacks is restricting access to the phenotype datasets.
-The statistical techniques like k-anonymization and differential privacy can also be utilized.
-These, however, have associated drawbacks about loss of biological utility, and high computational complexity.
-Moreover, some studies also demonstrated that there are still risks associated with linkability of the anonymized data20–23.
+This approach has, however, high cost in terms of lost research opportunities.
+Another approach is serving encrypted data, where data analysis is performed directly on the encrypted data, for example, using homomorphic encryption20.
+This approach has very high compute requirements and not practical yet.
+One other approach is to utilize statistical techniques like k-anonymization21.
+These can be employed on the phenotype datasets before being published.
+For this, it is necessary to develop new approaches and heuristics that can effectively circumvent high computational requirements22.
+In addition, several other approaches have addressed scenarios where k-anonymization may fail to protect data23,24.
+These scenarios must be properly handled in the risk management strategies.
+The anonymization strategies can use the estimates of leakage and predictability from our study to determine the QTLs that cause most leakage and anonymize the phenotype data accordingly.
+Another approach is to serve phenotypic data from a statistical database.
+In this context, differential privacy has been proposed as an optimal way for privacy aware data serving from statistical databases.
+The data release mechanisms in a differentially private scenario can benefit from the estimates of ICI leakage in each QTL.
+Differentially private data serving may, however, decrease the biological utility of the data significantly25.
 We believe new studies should address protection and risk management strategies for serving utility maximized and privacy aware high dimensional phenotype datasets.

-DATASETS [[ACCESSION NUMBERS??]]
+DATASETS